National Opportunity Summit – Building a country that works for all children and young people

 About the Summit

-Hosted by CHORAL (a partnership between the University of Leeds and Leeds Teaching Hospitals Trust) and the Centre for Young Lives, in partnership with the Child of the North initiative (led by the N8 Research Partnership and Northern Health Science Alliance) and the Vulnerability & Policing Futures Research Centre, the Summit will also mark the launch of the Child of the North 2025 campaign to explore how local, regional and national partners can work together to deliver the Government’s vision of breaking the link between children’s background and life chances.
+Hosted by CHORAL (a partnership between the University of Leeds and Leeds Teaching Hospitals Trust) and the Centre for Young Lives, in partnership with the Child of the North initiative (led by the N8 Research Partnership and Northern Health Science Alliance) and the Vulnerability & Policing Futures Research Centre, the Summit marked the launch of the Child of the North 2025 #ChildrenFirst campaign to explore how local, regional and national partners can work together to deliver the Government’s vision of breaking the link between children’s background and life chances.

-Information for Delegates
+Information for delegates

-Universities supporting the Opportunity Mission – Child of the North – Professor Matthew Grenby, Pro-Vice-Chancellor, Newcastle University
+- Universities supporting the Opportunity Mission – Child of the North – Professor Matthew Grenby, Pro-Vice-Chancellor, Newcastle University

-A country that works for all children and young people – Professor Kate Pickett OBE, Director, Born in Bradford Centre for Social Change, University of York Professor David Taylor-Robinson, Health Equity North Academic Co-Director, University of Liverpool
+- A country that works for all children and young people – Professor Kate Pickett OBE, Director, Born in Bradford Centre for Social Change, University of York Professor David Taylor-Robinson, Health Equity North Academic Co-Director, University of Liverpool

-Opportunities for partnership between health and education: Delivering the healthiest generation of children – Professor Steve Turner, President, Royal College of Paediatrics and Child Health
+- Opportunities for partnership between health and education: Delivering the healthiest generation of children – Professor Steve Turner, President, Royal College of Paediatrics and Child Health

-Child of the North report presentations
+- Child of the North report presentations

 Related Content